What is the McDonough Center?

 How do I get into the McDonough Leadership Program?

 The McDonough Leadership Program is open to undergraduate students from any major through a selection process.
 Students apply to the program after they have been accepted to Marietta College during their senior year in high school.
 Acceptance into the leadership program is competitive.
 You can apply online through this website, or you can fill out an application form that the College's Admissions Office makes available through its general application package.
 The deadline for application to the McDonough Leadership Program is May 1st.

 I'm a current Marietta College student.
 Can I still participate in the McDonough Leadership Program?

-Yes, but we only accept up to ten sophomores into the program each year.
+Yes.
 Sophomores go through the same application process as first-year students, and they are expected to participate in the EXCEL (Experience Civic Engagement and Leadership) Workshop before the beginning of the fall semester.
 The McDonough Selection Committee will take your academic record at Marietta College into consideration when reviewing your application.